rmatamoro/Cybersecurity-Portfolio/Hack-The-Box-Academy/Junior-Cybersecurity-Analyst/01-Introduction-to-Information-Security/Notes.md

 Threats: a potential cause of an incident that could result in harm to a system or organization.
 It can be a person (hacker), natural event (flood or fire)

 Vulneraility: A weakness in a system that can be exploited by a threat.
 The presence of vulnerabilities do not necessarily mean a system will be compromised.
 THere must be a threat capable of exploiing it and potential damage that can be done.
+ALL COMCEPTS ARE INTERCONNECTED

+Chief Information Security Officer (CISO) oversees the entire information security programSets, overall security strategy that pen testers will evaluate.

+Security Architect Design: secure systems and network creates the system that pen testers will attempt to breach.

+Penetration Tester: Identifies vulnerabilities through simulated attacks.
+Actively looking for exploits and vulnerabilities within a system. legally and ethically.

+Incident Response Specialist: Manages and responds to security inceident.
+Often works in tandem with pen testers by responding to their attacks, sharing/ collaborating with them afterwards to discuss lessons learned.

+Security Analyst: Monitors systems for threats and alayzes security data.
+May use pen results to improve monitoring.

+Compliance Specialist: